Din-BL/Demo_App/README.md

 - **GitOps Approach**: Automated updates to Helm charts in a separate manifest repository
 - **Traceability**: Full visibility of deployments via Slack notifications
 - **Reliability**: Fail-fast approach with immediate feedback on pipeline failures

+### Infrastructure & Scaling

+- **Dynamic Jenkins Agent**: The pipeline uses dynamic EC2 agents in Jenkins, provisioning instances on demand and terminating them after use, ensuring efficient, scalable, and cost-effective job execution.